 Unlike the meta title, the article title is displayed on the page.
 First, you should make sure the title is used in conjunction with the ‘h1’ HTML tag.
 As the page heading typically describes what the page is about, Google uses it as a highly weighted signal.
 It is therefore essential to ensure your primary keyword is included in the title, but by differing it from the meta title you also have an opportunity to vary your keyword phrases.

-There is also no character limit, so you do not have to be constrained to 65 characters, although the longer the H1 tag the more it’s SEO impact is diluted.
+There is also no character limit, so you don’t have to be constrained to 65 characters, although the longer the H1 tag the more its SEO impact is diluted.

 In the case of duplicate content, Google will often ignore pages that are very similar to others, and will penalize websites in extreme circumstances.
 If you just copy and paste content you shouldn’t expect it to rank well.
-However, Google may also perceive your content to be duplicated or low-authority if your page has very little text content present.
+Google may also perceive your content to be duplicated or low in authority if your page has very little text content present.